Have you had your rice today?

-The first documented account of rice was by a Chinese emperor about 2,800 BC and it continues to be an integral part of Chinese life and cuisine.
+The first documented account of rice was by a Chinese emperor about 2,800 BC.
 This is probably why the Chinese word for rice is the same as the word for food, and instead of asking, "How are you?" they ask "Have you had your rice today?"

 But rice has made its mark around the world, not only in China.
 The Thai people say, "Come eat rice," when they call their families for dinner.

-It is also the first food a new Indian bride offers her husband.
-We know of course, she adds fresh ginger, garlic and some other stuff (look in our recipe files) to make this work.
+Rice is also the first food a new Indian bride offers her husband.
+She spices it up with fresh ginger and garlic amongst other flavours.

-Furthermore, in the cold lands of the north, the Finns count the number of rice grains in the bride's hair to predict how many children they'll have.
-(However, don't believe this – between us).
+In the cold lands of the north, the Finns count the number of rice grains in the bride's hair to predict how many children they'll have.

-Rice is also a symbol of life and fertility, which is why, in some parts of the world, it's thrown as confetti at weddings.
+And did you know that rice is a symbol of life and fertility, which is why, in some parts of the world, it's thrown as confetti at weddings?

-Today, rice is the main starch food in the world and eaten almost daily in Asia, the Americas, in Africa and in Australia.
+Today, rice is the main starch food in the world and eaten almost daily in Asia, The Americas, Africa and in Australia.

 Rice has its own unique way of flourishing.
 It thrives in flooded fields and even in the dry lands of South America.
-Around the world, way over 150 million hectares (and growing) of land are devoted to growing rice.
+Around the world, over 150 million hectares of land are devoted to growing rice.
 In fact, the only continent where rice is not grown is Antarctica.
-We know for a fact that rice is now grown in Mozambique of all places.

-There are more than 40 000 different variants of rice and over 29 000 grains of rice in just 500 g of long grain rice.
-Besides being used in beer, dog food, baby food, breakfast cereals, snacks, frozen foods and sauces, rice also helps to feed two-thirds of the world's population.
+There are more than 40 000 different variants of rice.
+Apart being used in beer, dog food, baby food, breakfast cereals, snacks, frozen foods and sauces, rice feeds two-thirds of the world's population.

 Protein is the second largest component of rice.
-It has all eight of the essential amino acids, which are ultimately responsible for building muscle tissue, enzymes and antibodies, all of which make rice a high quality protein.
+It has all eight of the essential amino acids, which are responsible for building muscle tissue, enzymes and antibodies.

 Both white and brown rice contain essential vitamins and minerals, including the B-group vitamins, vitamin D, calcium, iron, zinc and phosphorus.
 Brown rice also contains Vitamin E, magnesium, potassium and manganese.

-Like all rice Spekko rice is low in fat.
-It contains no harmful saturated fats and trans-fatty acids, so as part of a balanced diet, it is sure to help to keep cholesterol levels in check.
+Rice is low in fat.
+It contains no harmful saturated fats or trans-fatty acids, and as part of a balanced diet it helps to keep cholesterol levels healthy.

-Rice contains negligible amounts of sodium, less than 5 mg sodium per 100 g serving.
-It is therefore a superb food for people who need to watch their salt intake.
+Rice contains negligible amounts of sodium – less than 5mg sodium per 100g serving to be exact.
+It is a great food for those who are watching their salt intake.